Sustainability and ESG

 Our Economic Activities

-We examined the relevant taxonomy-eligible economic activities under the Delegated Regulation on the basis of our activities as a Ro-Ro Ferry operator and container shipping company (and related Terminal activities).
+We examined the relevant taxonomy-eligible economic activities under the Delegated Regulation on the basis of our activities.
+ICG core businesses are the transportation of people and goods on our Ro- pax ferries and container ships on our designated routes.
 All integrated services necessary to and dependent on the operation of vessels for the combined transport of freight and passengers on sea or coastal waters are also considered.
 This includes service activities incidental to water transportation such as; on board passenger services, group stevedoring services and door-to-door container transport services that are component activities embedded within our sea transport offerings to customers.
-This business activity aligns itself to activity 6.10 Sea and coastal Freight including passenger activity.
-We have primarily screened for climate change mitigation technical screening criteria when assessing our economic activities.

 We have assigned our activities to the following economic activities in accordance with Annex I and II of the Climate Delegated Act.